Kelly Patton:Coastal Education Coordinator

 Born and raised in Atlanta, Kelly spent summers on the Georgia coast as a child, where her outside experiences kept her closely connected to our coast and its wildlife.
 With a strong passion for marine conservation, she decided to begin her career in coastal Georgia as fast as she could.

-Outside of work, Kelly is active in the local environmental community where she volunteers with the SSI Sea Turtle Project and Coastal WildScapes.
-She also helps coordinate classroom projects for SSI Elementary’s Ocean Lab and serves on GreenScene of Coastal Georgia’s leadership committee.
+Outside of work, Kelly is active in the local environmental community where she volunteers with the SSI Sea Turtle Project, Coastal WildScapes, and the GreenScene of Coastal Georgia.
+She also helps coordinate hands-on projects for St. Simons Elementary’s Ocean Lab.
 Kelly currently lives on St. Simons Island, Georgia.
 She enjoys wildlife photography, kayaking, sunrise walks, and a good book.

 Contact Kelly at [email protected]